ChibiOS/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- HAL: Fixed invalid clock checks for SDMMC1 and SDMMC2 on STM32F7xx
+       (bug #928)(backported to 18.2.1 and 17.6.4).
 - HAL: Fixed useless writes in read-only CFGR_SWS field on all STM32Fxx (bug #927)(backported to 18.2.1 and 17.6.4).
 - HAL: Fixed typo in hal_pal.h (bug #926)(backported to 18.2.1).